aj-peng/OpenCV-Aimbot/README.md

 ## Overview
-This script is an aim assistance tool that uses computer vision (template matching) to detect targets and automatically move the mouse cursor when aiming.
+This project is a computer vision system written in Python that captures live screen regions using MSS and analyzes the frames with OpenCV for target detection via normalized template matching.
+It features configurable detection thresholds and sensitivity settings to convert visual offsets into precise mouse movements using the Win32 API.

 ## Instructions
 Run `aimbot.py`